autocrypt/autocrypt/doc/level1.rst

     message as not being spam the message MAY then be processed for ``Autocrypt`` headers.

-When parsing an incoming message, an MUA SHOULD examine all ``Autocrypt`` headers, rather than just the first one.
+When parsing an incoming message, a MUA SHOULD examine all ``Autocrypt`` headers, rather than just the first one.
 If there is more than one valid header, this SHOULD be treated as an error, and all ``Autocrypt`` headers discarded as invalid.